syoung20/cs326-final-upsilon/docs/final.md

 ### /account  - Account Page
   - In their personal account page, users can see the recipes in their Recipe Book, their items in their Pantry, and their items/ingredients in their grocery list.
 All of which can be divided into different customizable categories.
-  + If not logged in (and accessed directly through the url) this page will redirect to the home page.
+  + If not logged in (and accessed directly through the url) this page will redirect to the login page.

 ### /create_recipe  - Create Recipe Page
-  - In this page users, if logged in, can create a new recipe to be added to the APPetizer database, that will be available to be viewed by any users.
+  - On this page, logged in users can create a new recipe to be added to the APPetizer database, that will be available to be viewed by any users.
   + If not logged in (and accessed directly through the url) this page will redirect to the home page.

 # Authentication/Authorization